deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 ![Alt text](../img/two_vectors2.png)

 As you can see, these vectors differ from one another in both their length, or magnitude, and their angle, or direction.
-The angle is what concerns us here, and two find its difference, we need to know the formula for vector dot multiplication (multiplying two vectors to produce a single, scalar value).
+The angle is what concerns us here, and to find its difference, we need to know the formula for vector dot multiplication (multiplying two vectors to produce a single, scalar value).

 ![Alt text](../img/dot_product_defs.png)